 The shape of the whole thing

-Strip it to one sentence: my private vault is the source of truth, encryption decides what’s public, a CI container compiles the public subset to static files once, GitHub stores them, and a CDN hands out cached copies from a machine near you.
+My private vault is the source of truth, encryption decides what’s public, a CI container compiles the public subset to static files once, GitHub stores them, and a CDN hands out cached copies from a machine near you.